The catalogue raisonné of Marc Chagall’s ceramics lists 350 ceramics made between 1949 and 1972 (vases, plates, dishes, tiles and plaques).

 Ambre Gauthier provided the scientific direction for the catalogue raisonné and coordinated the research.
 Sofiya Glukhova and Quitterie du Vigier were responsible for research and image research, and Eva Berlgherbi for scientific documentation and bibliographical research.
 Ambre Gauthier, Sofiya Glukhova and Quitterie Touzet du Vigier wrote the texts of the catalogue raisonné, which is based on the systematic study of the holdings and documentation in the Archives Marc et Ida Chagall, documents in all the identified and available archives and prior research by Meret Meyer and Sylvie Forestier for the book Les céramiques de Marc Chagall published by Albin Michel in 1990.

-The exhibition curated by Bruno Gaudichon, Josephine Matamoros and Dominique Forest for the Musée d’art et d’industrie André Diligent-La Piscine in Roubaix, the Musée d’art modern in Céret and the Musée Magnelli-Musée de la céramique in Vallauris, La Terre est si lumineuse, in 2007-2008, were major milestones in knowledge about the ceramics and their presentation to the public.
+The exhibition curated by Bruno Gaudichon, Josephine Matamoros and Sandra Benadretti Pellard for the Musée d’art et d’industrie André Diligent-La Piscine in Roubaix, the Musée d’art modern in Céret and the Musée Magnelli-Musée de la céramique in Vallauris, La Terre est si lumineuse, in 2007-2008, were major milestones in knowledge about the ceramics and their presentation to the public.

 The restoration and research work carried out on Marc Chagall's ceramics by Sandrine and Benoît Coignard since 1989 has also been a source of new knowledge about the materials and techniques the artist used.